 Find the right tools for the job.
 Fledgling ML teams often use free, open source labeling tools and pull together disparate systems and workforces to annotate their data, using USB drives and spreadsheets to transfer data and organize their operations.
 Enterprise teams with the intention to grow, however, would do better to find tools, such as a training data platform (TDP), that will help them scale and securely connect all the people, processes, and data for their needs.

-To learn more about how a TDP can benefit your enterprise computer vision initiatives, read our white paper, Training Data Platforms 101.
+To learn more about how a TDP can benefit your enterprise computer vision initiatives, read our white paper, The complete guide to training data platforms.